chris31415926535/walkscore/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Score Walks with the Walk Score API
+# A Tidy Interface to the ‘Walk Score’ API

 <!-- badges: start -->